ArthurClerjon/aclerjon.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Affiliations.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Welcome to my personal webpage!

 profile:
   align: right